CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Introduction

-Motivated by (A)–(C), we propose \textbf{CHIPS} (\textbf{C}urvature-aware \textbf{H}ybrid \textbf{I}nfluence in \textbf{P}rojection \textbf{S}ubspace), a CLIP-specific selector that scores each candidate by the expected one-step drop of the target evaluation loss and selects the top examples for CPT.
-CHIPS is designed for three goals, \textit{faithfulness}, \textit{scalability}, and \textit{retention}, with one component per goal: (i) a Newton-style alignment computed on the projection heads and temperature that \textit{provably lower-bounds} full-parameter alignment and enjoys better conditioning (Sec.~\ref{sec:alignment}); (ii) an InfoNCE-aware curvature preconditioner built from positive/negative gradient moments and compressed via Johnson–Lindenstrauss (JL) sketch to achieve near-linear time/memory with a quantified variance–bias trade-off (Sec.~\ref{sec:neg_curv}); and (iii) a selection-aware \textit{soft} weighting that combines per-sample learnability with target-domain relevance to explicitly control the adaptation–retention balance (Sec.~\ref{sec:weights}).
-Tab.~\ref{tab:method_comparison} summarizes the dimensions that matter in practice and positions CHIPS against several common baselines.
+Motivated by (A)-(C), we propose \textbf{CHIPS} (\textbf{C}urvature-aware \textbf{H}ybrid \textbf{I}nfluence in \textbf{P}rojection \textbf{S}ubspace), a CLIP-specific selector that scores each candidate by the expected one-step drop of the target evaluation loss and selects the top examples for CPT.
+CHIPS is designed for three goals, \textit{faithfulness}, \textit{scalability}, and \textit{retention}, with one component per goal: (i) a Newton-style alignment computed on the projection heads and temperature that \textit{provably lower-bounds} full-parameter alignment and enjoys better conditioning (Sec.~\ref{sec:alignment}); (ii) an InfoNCE-aware curvature preconditioner built from positive/negative gradient moments and compressed via Johnson-Lindenstrauss (JL) sketching to achieve near-linear time/memory with a quantified variance-bias trade-off (Sec.~\ref{sec:neg_curv}); and (iii) a selection-aware \textit{soft} weighting that combines per-sample learnability with target-domain relevance to explicitly control the adaptation-retention balance (Sec.~\ref{sec:weights}).
+Tab.~\ref{tab:method_comparison} positions CHIPS against several common baselines from practical perspectives.